-Today, nine of 10 adoptions are open adoptions.
+Today, nine of ten completed adoptions are open adoptions.

 Experts have agreed that increased openness in adoption is directly linked to the overall happiness and wellbeing of birth parents, adoptive parents, and most of all (and most importantly), the adoptee.
 This is why American Adoptions encourages open adoptions whenever possible.

-Swapping contact information so that birth and adoptive family can keep in touch easier
+Swapping contact information so that the prospective birth and adoptive family can keep in touch easier during and after placement

 Sharing direct communication through phone calls, text, video chat, letters, emails and more